mbadu1/sql-guidebook/README.md

 ### SQL Queries
 Query 1: Basic SELECT with Filtering and Sorting

- Question: Who are all the Computer Science majors, ordered by GPA?
+Question 1: Who are all the Computer Science majors, ordered by GPA?

 SQL Concepts: SELECT, FROM, WHERE, INNER JOIN, ORDER BY